A Few Simple Things Bring Business Success

 Focus on the Right Things for Business Success

-A perfect example of what I mean here is how many business owners reacted to the current economy downturn in 2008.
+A perfect example of what I mean here is how many business owners reacted to the economic downturn in 2008.
 Many businesses cut, then cut some more, and then cut even more?
 Were you one of those people?

 If sales are falling and revenue is shrinking, what will cutting expenses do to correct falling sales and shrinking revenue – NOTHING.
 Cutting expenses is a defensive strategy.

 Successful business people took an offensive posture.
-They saw sales falling and built a plan to change and get sales moving again.
+They saw sales falling and built a plan to change that trajectory and to get their sales moving again.
 This in turn causes revenue to stabilize and begin turning north again.
-Then they looked at expenses to see where they needed to cut back to assure profitability stayed at the same percentage as before the downturn.
-You need to take this attitude with everything you do to achieve business success.
+Then they looked at expenses to see where they needed to cut back to assure profitability stayed at the same or even higher percentage as before the downturn.
+You need to take this attitude with everything you do if you want to achieve business success.

 Understand Cause & Effect

 To achieve business success you will need to make many hard decisions.
-When you make a decision or take an action a wave of events are set into motion.
-It’s often these events set in motion that cause problems, not the original decision.
+When you make a decision or take an action a wave of events are set into motion, like the ripple in a pond.
+It’s often these events set in motion by the ripples that cause problems, not the original decision.
 This is why planning is always so critical – both in life and business.
 Planning forces you to look at the wave of events that will occur with each action you take.
 It allows you to see where negative events may occur.
 Knowing a negative event might occur allows you can decide, “do I want to go down this path or is there another way to get to my destination?”

-When you “shoot from the hip”, you find yourself always dealing with fires.
+When you “shoot from the hip”, you find yourself always dealing with disasters that the ripples from your decisions create.
 So, take time before you act.
 Think about the effect caused by your action.
 Then decide if there might be a better, faster or cheaper way to get there.
-You reach your goals much faster and with less stress when you give it a little thought up front.
+You will reach your goals much faster and with less stress when you give it a little thought before you act.

 Create a Plan and Stick to It

 Too frequently I hear owners complaining “nobody does what they are supposed to do.”
-So I ask, “do you have a written plan with objectives and expected timeline?”
+So I ask, “do you have a written plan with objectives, expected outcomes, and a timeline for their achievement?”
 The answer, more frequently than not, is NO. Of course when I ask if the owner has a life plan they regularly review to see how they are progressing toward their life’s goals, the answer is again NO.

 The purpose of a plan is more than just to chart your course.
 It also establishes accountability.
 Accountability in turn creates disciple.
 Anyone of great success will tell you discipline was a key factor in their success.